 Motorola Solutions Israelמוטורולה סולושנס ישראל

-Motorola Solutions Israel is a full subsidiary of the giant electronics and telecommunication corporation Motorola Solutions.
+Motorola Solutions Israel is a full subsidiary of the global electronics and telecommunication corporation Motorola Solutions, based in the US.

-According to recent reports, the system is currently installed in about 25 settlements, including Tko'a, Nokdim, Otniel, Beit Hagai, Eli, Rehelim, Kfar Tapuach, Mechora, Elon More, Talmon.
+According to news reports, the radar detectors' system has been installed in some 20-47 Israeli settlements deep inside Palestinian territory in the West Bank.
+Currently, the system is installed in at least 25 settlements, including Hebron, Karmei Tzur, Bracha, Tko'a, Otniel, Beit Hagai, Eli, Rehelim, Kfar Tapuach, Mechora, Elon More, Talmon and Shilo.

-In January 2014, the Israeli Defense Ministry signed a USD 100 million, 15-year contract with Motorola Solutions to supply the Israeli army and other security forces with an encrypted smartphone.
-The device will offer encrypted calls, emails, the ability to send and receive digital media and navigation capabilities.
-It will replace the veteran 'Mountain Rose' mobile system, which will continue to serve the Israeli army until 2018.
+In January 2014, the Israeli Ministry of Defense signed a USD 100 million, 15-year contract with Motorola Solutions Israel to supply the Israeli army and other security forces with encrypted smartphones.
 Motorola Solutions won the contract without a tender.
+The devices offer encrypted calls, emails, the ability to send and receive digital media and navigation capabilities.
+The encrypted devices will enable military use in the occupied territory and other remote areas.
+The new cellphones will replace the veteran 'Mountain Rose' mobile system, which will continue to serve the Israeli army until 2018.

 USD 50 million of the new smartphone system program will be funded using US aid, which will cover the cost of adaptation, development, and production of the devices for the Israeli army, by Motorola Solutions.
 The other half of the program will be funded from the Israeli defense budget, primarily covering maintenance of the system by Motorola Solutions Israel.

 The smartphone system's encryption will be developed jointly by Lotam - the Israeli army's telecom unit and Motorola Israel.

 Communication systems to the Israeli Police